rjloura/Arduino/README.md

 # Arduino

-Just a staging area for small programs and other random Arduino work.
+Just an area to stash small programs and other random Arduino work.